LouisStefanuto/my-site/docs/blog/posts/05_drug_discovery_introduction.md

 ## The main applications of AI in drug discovery

-Now that we covered the competitive edge of AI, let's see how AI could accelerate research, with tangible examples.
+Now that we covered the competitive edge of AI, let's see how AI could accelerate research, with tangible examples[^1][^2].

 Since the beginning of this post, I introduced in-silico drug discovery as a monolithic task.
 Yet, in practice, it is a **multi-step** process.
 The first challenge is to get a fine-grained knowledge of how the disease works, to then choose the best step in the biological process to act on.
 Next, we need to find a molecule that binds properly to the target protein.
 Finally, we need to double-check for potential side effects of the compound.